 “In Nima’s new home, we are thrilled to have found an avenue which will help realize the scale we had always envisioned for Nima,” she concluded the email, offering the reassurance we needed to know Nima would not only live on, but also that it would grow and help more people.
 A beautiful message indeed!

-Since that fateful day, however, Nima Sensor users have not been able to purchase test capsules, which are essential to being able to use the Nima Sensor device.
+Since that fateful day, however, Nima Sensor users have not been able to purchase test capsules on Amazon or through Medline, capsules which are essential to being able to use the Nima Sensor device.

-This has led to a variety of frustrations, speculations, rumors and downright anger among the Nima Sensor community, most of whom have invested a lot of money in the device and now own a device rendered useless without its accompanying test capsules.
+This has led to a variety of frustrations, speculations, rumors and downright anger among the Nima Sensor community, most of whom have invested a lot of money in the device that has now been rendered useless without its accompanying test capsules.

-I did the only thing I knew to do and that was to call Shireen Yates, one of the original Nima Sensor founders, only to find out that she didn’t know what happened either.
-When she sold the company, she said Medline assured her that the Nima Sensor would continue and be in good hands.
-She said she was just as upset and frustrated as the rest of us.
+I contacted Yates to see if she knew what was going on with Medline, only to find out that she didn’t know what happened either.
+When she sold the company, she said Medline assured her that Nima Sensor would continue and be in good hands.
+She said she was just as upset and frustrated as the rest of us, so she posted the following message in the Nima Sensor Users Group on Facebook in July 2020:

 “I no longer have any visibility into the operations of Nima (this is really hard for me!!).
 I, too, am now waiting for capsules!
 That said, I spent a lot of time with the folks who are taking the baton for the next phase of Nima and I am confident Nima is in great hands,” she wrote.